 # Prove pre-push fires

 Open scripts/run-gitleaks-staged.ts.
-This script exists because gitleaks git --staged had reliability issues with newly added files at the time of writing.
-The workaround is straightforward: materialize the staged git index into a temporary directory, run gitleaks dir against it, then clean up.
+Depending on the gitleaks release you have installed, gitleaks git --staged may miss newly added files; this wrapper script removes that ambiguity.
+It materializes the staged git index into a temporary directory, runs gitleaks dir against it, then cleans up.

 The script does four things: